JunTakemura/anti_tamper/README.md

 # easy_forensify
-Make a file forensically sound using hash and timestamps for linux
+Make a file forensically sound using hashes and timestamps on Linux.
+Note that this prioritizes convenience over forensic integrity and may not meet strict requirements depending on your use case.
+Be sure to check your requirements if the matter is critical.